 Mail completed forms to the Alaska Songbird Institute, P.O.
 Box 80235, Fairbanks, AK 99708.
-OR email forms to tricia.blake@aksongbird.org.
-Identification Assistance - For help with bird identification, you can visit the Alaska Songbird Institute's website: www.aksongbird.org.
+OR email forms to programs@aksongbird.org.

+Identification Assistance - For help with bird identification, visit the Alaska Songbird Institute's website aksongbird.org.
 Look for the FeederCount tab in the menu bar.
-There you will find extra data sheets, free bird feeding resources, recommended websites to learn more, and a link to the reporting form for any birds with deformed bills.
-(For more information on this phenomenon, called avian keratin disorder, visit the FeederCount tab on ASI's website.)
+There you will find extra data sheets, free bird feeding resources, recommended websites to learn more, and a link to the reporting form for birds with deformed bills.
+For more information on this phenomenon (called avian keratin disorder) visit the FeederCount tab on ASI's website.

 Contributions - Fairbanks FeederCount would not be possible without your support-scientifically & financially.
-Contributions pay for the creation of data forms, outreach, printing project materials, and more.
+Contributions pay for the creation of data forms, outreach, and printing.
 We appreciate all those who have donated in the past.
-Please consider supporting this program with a donation today!
+Please consider supporting this program with a tax-deductible donation today.
+Your donation also includes membership to the Alaska Songbird Institute!

-Donation Amount: \$10 \$25 \$50 Other:

-May we recognize your donation (in print & on the web)?
-YES NO

-Comments: Please share interesting sightings here.
+Donation Amount \$10 \$25 \$50 Other: May we recognize your donation (in print & on the web)?
+YES NC) Comments - Please share interesting sightings here.